jkeefe/newmark-online-investigations/README.md

 **Skill building:** Basic data analysis using Python.

 **Investigations:** Consider feedback.
 Begin incorporating that and rewriting.

+## Assignment

+Work with your teammates on the final story.
+You must show demonstrable progress.

+Post a link to your document labeled "In Progress" and your team name in the `#general` Slack channel.

 # Class 9 • Mar 30